icatproject/topcat/yo/README.txt

     grunt serve

+Note: Visual Studio Express (VCBUild.exe) is used by the module node-gyp to compile native addons.
+On windows, if you run "npm install", you probably will get an error complaining about MSBuild.
+I think the node-gyp module is used to build the Socket.io-client module used by karma.
+If you don't use websocket for testing, you may not need it and just igmnore the error.
+Installing Visual Studio Express 2013 with Update 4 for Windows Desktop (Must be the desktop vesrion) did fix the issue for me.

-== RESTFUL API ==
+## RESTFUL API

 Included in the project is a RESTFul API developed using jersey.

 The pom.xml includes the yeoman-maven-plugin.
 This builds the angularJS project to the yo/dist directory and is then copied the target directory to be include into the war.

 To pass test, copy the src/test/resources/icatserver.properties.example to src/test/resources/icatserver.properties and edit your ICAT server configuration and a valid user

-== Example RESTFUL API urls ==
+## Example RESTFUL API urls

 The icatSessionId key/value pair must be passed in the header for each request